Helen Stone

 has been managing director of WS Atkins Structural Engineering, which she joined in 1972.

-Early life
+Early life and education

 Helen Elizabeth Stone was born in February 1950.

-Education

 She attended the North London Collegiate School and was inspired to become a civil engineer through, in her own words, "a trip up the newly-opened M1 motorway when I was 10."
 She studied civil engineering at the University of Birmingham, obtained chartered status, and has worked on engineering projects including the Channel Tunnel, motorways, a theme park, a shopping centre, aircraft hangar and oil refinery.